rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/1-setup/Readme.md

-# Setting up a reactive state
+# Setting up a Reactive State

 In this section, we will be working with an [imperative code base][setup.start.component.ts] to refactor its state management to a [reactive setup][setup.solution.component.ts].